1 / 19

 Care Guide

-Cut back spent flower stems and any ragged or scorched foliage to 2–3 inches (5–8 cm) above ground in midsummer to encourage fresh leaf growth.
-A second cutback in early fall tidies plants before winter.
-In zones 3–5, foliage may die back naturally; cut to ground level in late fall or early spring.Pruning Schedule
+Spent flower stems and any ragged or scorched foliage can be cut back to 2–3 inches (5–8 cm) above ground in midsummer to encourage fresh leaf growth.
+A second cutback in early fall tidies the clump before winter.
+In zones 3–5, foliage dies back naturally; remaining stems can be cut to ground level in late fall or early spring.Pruning Schedule

 J